Banner

 This event is over

-This event will take place in-person at 105 St. George Street Toronto, ON M5S 3E6
+This event took place in-person at 105 St. George Street Toronto, ON M5S 3E6

-Breaking Barriers and Building Bridges (BBBB) is the capstone knowledge-sharing conference of the Engendering Success in STEM (ESS) Research Consortium.
-ESS brings together leaders from academia, industry, and government to generate new ideas and deepen existing collaborations for evidence-based interventions to promote gender inclusion in Science, Technology, Engineering, and Math (STEM).
+Breaking Barriers and Building Bridges (BBBB) was the capstone knowledge-sharing conference of the Engendering Success in STEM (ESS) Research Consortium.
+ESS brought together leaders from academia, industry, and government to generate new ideas and deepen existing collaborations for evidence-based interventions to promote gender inclusion in Science, Technology, Engineering, and Math (STEM).

-As part of the conference, the Initiative for Education Policy and Innovation, Centre for the Study of Global Japan, is pleased to co-sponsor the "Engendering Success in STEM: International Perspectives" panel.
+As part of the conference, the Initiative for Education Policy and Innovation, Centre for the Study of Global Japan, was pleased to co-sponsor the "Engendering Success in STEM: International Perspectives" panel.

 Time : 11:15 am -12:30 pm